nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Sep 05 2025)
+### Joke of the day (Sat Sep 06 2025)
 <!-- joke -->
->Chuck Norris doesn't read books.
-He stares them down until he gets the information he wants.
+>It is believed dinosaurs are extinct due to a giant meteor.
+That's true if you want to call Chuck Norris a giant meteor.
 <!-- /joke -->

-*Last update: Fri, 05 Sep 2025 00:54:54 GMT*
+*Last update: Sat, 06 Sep 2025 00:53:35 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)